 What are the Health Benefits of Rice for Cats?

 So, if they are not allergic, is rice good for cats?
 This answer to this is both yes and no. If your cat is healthy and spritely, they will not gain many benefits from rice.
-After experiencing a stomach upset, however, rice can be invaluable to restoring feline digestive equilibrium.
+After experiencing a stomach upset, however, rice can be invaluable in restoring feline digestive equilibrium.

 Despite this, there are a handful of reasons why rice can benefit a cat.
 Some of these include: